Skip to main content

 Class of worker data are available not only for the current or last job but also, during select survey years, for one or more intervening jobs held since the date of the last interview or for dual jobs.
 Of related interest are two variables that report the resident's class of worker at the last job she held before and first job after the birth of the respondent's first child, constructed from data collected during the 1973 survey.
 These variables, part of a set of created variables on employment characteristics of young mothers, also identify respondents who never worked prior to and subsequent to their first birth.

 Employment information collected during the early survey years focused on "jobs," while more recent surveys center on "employers."
 Users are urged to carefully consult the survey instruments and to be sensitive to the possibility that persons reporting a new job may still be with their former employer.
+In 1995-2003, self-employed respondents were not asked the same class of worker question as those who were employed in an outside organization or a family business.
+To obtain the total number of employed respondents, researchers should look at the variables titled "Class of Worker All."

-Survey Instruments & Documentation: Questions relating to class of worker can be found in the "Current Labor Force Status" or "Work Experience" sections of the questionnaires.
+Survey Instruments & Documentation Questions relating to class of worker can be found in the "Current Labor Force Status" or "Work Experience" sections of the questionnaires.
 The method of creating the collapsed class of worker variables is provided within the codebook.
 Two appendices within the Young Women's Codebook Supplement (see "Occupation and Other Job Information before/after Birth") contain supplementary derivations for the special 1973 series of created variables on young mothers' employment.